ded/bonzo/README.md

 Ender integration
 ----------
-Bonzo is a registered npm package and fits in nicely with the Ender framework.
+Bonzo is a registered npm package and fits in nicely with the [Ender](http://ender.no.de) framework.
+If you don't have Ender, you should install now, and never look back, ever.

+    $ npm install ender

+On the NPM release candidate?

+    $ npm install ender -g

 To combine Bonzo to your Ender build, you can add it as such:

     $ ender build bonzo[,modb, modc,...]